Wine Expert, Tony stewart – Ceo & proprietor of Quails' Gate Winery

 Highlights of the cruise include;

-- Personally hosted by Tony Stewart, owner of Stewart Family Wines, Quails' Gate, Madrone Estate and Lake Sonoma Winery.
+- Wine Club Group personally hosted by Tony Stewart, owner of Stewart Family Wines, Quails' Gate, Madrone Estate and Lake Sonoma Winery.

 - Stunning scenery as we sail along the river.

 - Daily excursions included at no extra charge.

 - Meals with free flowing fine wines, beer and soft drinks.

 - All gourmet meals onboard (Early Riser Coffee and Croissants, a Rich Buffet Breakfast, a Festive Lunch Buffet, Afternoon Tea & Coffee with Cake, Cookies & Sandwiches and a Multi-Course Dinner;

 - Use of the Bicycles and helmets onboard free of charge

 - Complimentary Happy Hour each night before dinner

 - Gourmet food and wine pairing dinners and tastings